DocHoncho/avgame/docs/ImplementationProgress.md

 - **2025-04-19:** Improved movement system with camera-relative controls and faster movement speed
 - **2025-04-19:** Changed default camera orientation to point north for better navigation
 - **2025-04-19:** Fixed movement controls to ensure W always moves in the direction the camera is facing
+- **2025-04-19:** Added compass indicator to DevOverlay to show camera orientation

 ---